LaunchCodeEducation/gis-devops/src/project-requirements/mapnotes-api/index.rst

 .. admonition:: note

-    The first thing you should do with this project is look over the provided code.
+    The first thing you should do with this project is *look over the provided code*.
 Not much has been provided for you in this project.
 Most files indicate (through code comments) if they are completed or if you will need to work in them.
 Ask yourself what needs to be accomplished in each file.

 Limited Guidance
 ================